 #5 - A path to cloud-native continuous delivery with Spinnaker

 This might be the time to extend your Concourse CI practices with a stateful continuous delivery and deployment solution like Spinnaker.
-Over the past year, Pivotal has been contributing to the Spinnaker OSS project to include strong support for PCF and Concourse.
+Over the past year, Pivotal has been contributing to the Spinnaker OSS project to include strong support for Pivotal Platform and Concourse.

 Through automated pipelines built with Concourse and Spinnaker, you can take advantage of low-risk application deployment techniques, like blue-green and canary.
 Spinnaker also maintains the version of code running in all environments—including on which nodes and containers the code is running.
 Because it maintains state, Spinnaker can roll back to earlier app versions with no downtime.